woolweaver/only_torrent_over_vpn/README.md

 # Force User To Use Specific Network Interface

-Make all network traffic for a specific user (or in my case [qBittorrent](https://www.qbittorrent.org/)) to use a specific network interface (a VPN).
+Make all network traffic for a specific user (or in my case [qBittorrent](https://www.qbittorrent.org/)) use a specific network interface (a VPN).

 _______
  * Needed things: